yee0802/react-immutable-state/README.md

 - Implement the `completeWorkout` function to set the `done` boolean to true on the passed `workout`and update `workouts` state in an immutable way.

 ## Extension
+- Add a checkbox with the label "Show Done Only" to allow the user to toggle between all workouts and only workouts that are done.

+## Extension 2
 - Add a new button to each workout that when clicked replaces the workout with another random workout